Game On For Esports | How a 16-year-old made $3 million by playing a video game

 The tech's world's newest multimillionaire wasn't some Silicon Valley wiz who came up with a hot new app, or a scientist who made a breakthrough in quantum computing.

-It was a 16-year-old kid from from Pottsgrove, Pa.
+It was a 16-year-old kid from from Pottsgrove.
 And he got rich by being really, really good at a video game.

 Kyle Giersdorf, who goes by the gamer tag "Bugha," was the top player at the "Fortnite" World Cup, which wrapped up in late July.
 His prize: $3 million.